bfalk8/forward135/README.md

 ## Structure
 ### Client --> Server: WebSockets

 Communication is initialed by a client-side WebSocket module.
 After a connection has been established, the client will emit a message of type `("init query", <QUERY>)`.
-It will also start listening for messages of type *Query*.
+It will also start listening for messages of type *init query*.

-When a message is retrieved by the server, the client's session will be added to the group *Query*.
+When a message is retrieved by the server, the client's session will be added to the group *<QUERY>*.
 Groups are implemented using SocketIO's rooms:

-- If a *Query* room already exists, the new client will join the room.
+- If a *<QUERY>* room already exists, the new client will join the room.
-- If a *Query* does not exist, a new room will be created.
+- If a *<QUERY>* does not exist, a new room will be created.

-The *Query* will be evaluated and the result will be emitted to the client using a *Diff*.
+The *<QUERY>* will be evaluated and the result will be emitted to the client using an *init query* message.

+The client will then start listening to for the *diff query* message.

 ### Diff
-Diffs are objects that represent changes (differences) in the database.
+Diffs are objects that represent changes (differences) in the query results.
 They follow the following format:
 ```
 diff = {
     op: <FUNCTION>,